varuns1007/Imitation_learning-Mujuco_Agents/readme.md

-## 🧠 Report Summary: Imitation Learning with DAgger
+## 🧠 Imitation Learning with DAgger

 This section summarizes the report on training agents using **DAgger (Dataset Aggregation)** — an iterative imitation learning algorithm.
 DAgger allows the agent to collect data from its own state distribution while continuing to learn from expert feedback, significantly improving over traditional behavior cloning.